zwarag/typst-homework-template/main.typ

     (name: "Harrys Kavan", email: "ir241506@fhstp.ac.at", affiliation: "FH St. Pölten"), ),
   abstract: [
-    I evaluated several large language models (LLMs) on two creative-coding assignments: a Pine Script linear regression indicator for log-scaled price data and a Three.js Editor Perlin-noise sphere animation.
-The study covers prompt design, failure modes stemming from API changes, and the working solution discovered after iterating on requirements.
-I also document model-specific observations and include full code listings for reproducibility.
+    I benchmarked a mix of open and closed large language models on four assignments that span deterministic coding and narrative reasoning: a Pine Script log-scale regression indicator, a Three.js Editor Perlin-noise sphere, a Tiananmen Square explainer tied to Taiwan’s independence movement, and a satirical “overnight wealth” brief transcribed from social media.
+For each scenario I captured the full prompts, successive revisions, and runtime diagnostics to understand when models respect environment constraints, when they hallucinate APIs, and how safety policies surface in politically sensitive or financially implausible requests.
+The comparison shows how Pine Script’s series typing, TradingView’s log heuristics, and Three.js lifecycle changes still demand human oversight, while most models now deliver candid Tiananmen narratives even as the smallest checkpoints drift into fabrication.
+Their divergent reactions to the viral get-rich-quick transcript further expose how moderation frameworks and tone instructions influence creativity.
+Code listings, transcripts, and video captures in the appendices ground the analysis for reuse in future creative coding courses.
   ],
   keywords: ("LLM evaluation", "Pine Script", "Three.js", "creative coding"),
   date: "2025-10-13",